• Skip to primary navigation

 Homemade eggnog doesn't last as long, but you can get a good idea of how long to keep it based on the expiration dates on your milk and cream.
 Whichever of those dates is the sooner is the one that you should go by.

-a close up of the top of a glass of eggnog, with a cinnamon stick
+a close up of homemade eggnog without alcohol in a mason jar glass with a cinnamon stick

 Homemade Eggnog Without Alcohol